 Be sure to write your employee ID number or student identification number along with the citation number on your check.

-8.1 Any person found in violation of Barry University Parking and Traffic Regulations, and consequently cited, shall have an opportunity to appeal such citation to the Barry University Traffic Appeals Board.
+8.1 Any person found in violation of Barry University Parking and Traffic Regulations, and consequently cited, shall have an opportunity to appeal such citation to the Barry University Traffic Appeals System.

 8.2 Appeals may be made on the grounds that the facts cited in the citation are in error, that the citation was issued in error, or that there were mitigating circumstances which may excuse the violation.

-8.3 Appeals must be made within ten (10) working days of the date of issue of the citation.
-Appeal request forms are available in the Public Safety Office, Landon Student Union Room 100.
+8.3 Appeals must be made within ten (10) days of the date of issue of the citation.
+Appeals may be submitted via the link in the email notification of a parking violation citation.

 9.1 Barry University faculty, staff, and students are expected to be familiar with and abide by Barry University traffic and parking regulations.
 It is also the responsibility of the campus member to inform their guests and visitors of the Barry University parking and traffic rules.